jackstapleton/rdb-autoscaling/whitepaper.md

 `.sub.monitorMemory` compares the percentage memory usage of the server against two thresholds.
 These thresholds are set to two different global variables.

-1. `.sub.scaleThreshold`
+* `.sub.scaleThreshold`
-2. `.sub.rollThreshold`
+* `.sub.rollThreshold`

-When percentage memory usage rises above `.sub.scaleThreshold` the RDB will increment the Auto Scaling group's `DesiredCapacity` by calling `.util.aws.scale`.
+When percentage memory usage rises above `.sub.scaleThreshold` the RDB will increment the Auto Scaling group's `DesiredCapacity`.
 It will also set `.sub.scaled` to be true to ensure the RDB does not scale the Auto Scaling group again.

-When `.sub.rollThreshold` is hit the RDB will call `.sub.roll` on the tickerplant.
-This will make the tickerplant roll to the next subscriber.
+When `.sub.rollThreshold` is hit the RDB will call `.sub.roll` on the tickerplant to make the tickerplant roll to the next subscriber.

 Ideally `.sub.scaleThreshold` and `.sub.rollThreshold` will be set far enough apart so that the new RDB has time to come up before `.sub.rollThreshold` is reached.
 This will prevent the cluster from falling behind the tickerplant and reduce the number of `upd` messages that will need to be recovered from the log.